HRI-EU/BasicMemnet/README.md

 another person 2.
 As person 1 executes the action, it jumps into the role of an actor, while it also remains of type _Subject_.
 Person 2, also of type _Subject_, is now in the role of a receiver, as it is the target location of the handed over glass.
-In this implementation of Memory Nets, such a role is indicated by a dedicated link "has_receiver".
+In this implementation of Memory Nets, such a role is indicated by a dedicated link "has_recipient".
 In the lower part of Figure 1, the resulting Memory Nets graph is illustrated.

 <figure>
     <img src="data/memnet.png" alt="Memory Nets Concept Domains" style="width:800px;">